 “Turning into the Wyrley and Essington Canal at Catshill Stop we had a lunchtime drink at “the Anchor”, and in another mile reached our destination.
 The canal, milky at Oldbury, smoking with phosphorus at Tipton, bottle-green at West Bromwich, and weedy at Rushall, was now deep and crystal clear.”

 THE FOLLOWING KEY POINTS CAN BE DEDUCED FROM THESE SOURCES.

 - BW were allowing their “outside contractors” to unload dredging since at least 1958- the date of the first letter

 - This waste, before legislation such as the 1972 Deposit of Poisonous Wastes Act, could have contained anything from the other chemical industries in the area who also polluted the canal network with toxic wastes.

-- This means that the types of waste comprising the lagoon cannot be limited to the waste types manufactured by Albright and Wilson alone, something never considered by any published study relating to this site, including the recently published Health Protection Agency Human Health risk assessment.
+- This means that the types of waste comprising the lagoon cannot be limited to the waste types manufactured by Albright and Wilson alone, something never considered by any published study relating to this site, including the commissioned Health Protection Agency Human Health risk assessment.

 - This tipping bonanza was a free arrangement, but BW queried what charge Albright and Wilson would impose on them for continuing these operations.

 - There was no fencing on the site, or apparent boundaries of the site.